privateblue/goose-game/README.md

 ```
 sbt assembly
 ```
-This builds a runnable JAR file, and also runs all the unit tests
+This builds a runnable JAR file, and also runs all the unit tests.

 Run the game with this command:
 ```